NodeSecure/scanner/CONTRIBUTING.md

 # Contributing to NodeSecure

-Contributions to NodeSecure include code, documentation, answering user questions, running the project's infrastructure, and advocating for all types of NodeSecure users.
+Contributions to NodeSecure include code, documentation, answering user questions and running the project's infrastructure

 The NodeSecure project welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too